zriyansh/signoz.io/blog/2022-01-09-datadog-alternatives.md

 ---
 title: Comparing The Top 9 Datadog Alternatives in 2024
 slug: datadog-alternatives
-date: 2023-09-20
+date: 2024-01-27
 tags: [Tech Resources]
 authors: ankit_anand
-description: Are you looking for a DataDog alternative?
+description: Are you looking for DataDog alternatives?
 Then you've come to the right place.
 In this article, we will explore the top 9 alternatives to DataDog.
 1.SigNoz 2.New Relic 3.Dynatrace...
-image: /img/blog/2023/09/datadog-alternatives-cover-min.jpg
+image: /img/blog/2024/01/datadog-alternatives-cover.webp
 keywords:
-  - opentelemetry
-  - opentelemetry golang
-  - opentelemetry go
+  - datadog alternatives
-  - distributed tracing
+  - datadog
-  - observability
+  - datadog competitors
-  - golang application monitoring
-  - golang instrumentation
+  - apm tools
-  - signoz
+  - datadog alternative
 ---

 <head>